haadifeisal/EmployeeManagement/README.md

 ToDo:
-* Add Fluent Validation
+* Exception & Error Handler
 * Configure Logging with SeriLog
-* Exception & Error Handler

 To run the application in docker: